Best Bike Lock of 2023: Strong and Practical

 Folding Locks

-They're generally lighter than u-locks that offer similar levels of security.
-And their length and flexibility give you more options than you’d get with a standard sized u-lock when you’re looking for somewhere to lock your bike.
+They're generally a little bit heavier than u-locks that offer similar levels of security.
+But their length and flexibility give you more options than you’d get with a standard sized u-lock when you’re looking for somewhere to lock your bike.

 And because it’s so compact, it won’t work loose, swing about or generally interfere with your ride in the way that u-locks sometimes do.

-I don’t think they’re as easy to use as a u-lock or chain.
+I don’t think they’re quite as easy to lock as a u-lock or chain.
 Unfolding them and then getting them around your bike and the object you’re securing it to can sometimes be a bit of a pain.

 And because of their comparatively complex build, I have some doubts about how well they’ll continue to perform after a thief has tried (and failed) to defeat them.

-But if you’re fed up of under performing u-lock frame mounts, folding locks are a fantastic alternative.
+But if you’re fed up with under performing u-lock frame mounts, folding locks are a fantastic alternative.

 Cable locks (are rubbish!)